Imperative mood: Syntax and negation

 Imperative sentences sometimes use different syntax than declarative or other types of clauses.
 There may also be differences of syntax between affirmative and negative imperative sentences.
 In some cases the imperative form of the verb is itself different when negated.
-A distinct negative imperative form is sometimes said to be in prohibitive or vetative mood (abbreviated proh).
+A distinct negative imperative form is sometimes said to be in prohibitive mood (abbreviated proh).

 Negative imperatives tell the subject to not do something.
 They usually begin with the verb "don't" or the negative form of a verb. e.g., example, "Don't be like that."

 Many languages, even not normally null-subject languages, omit the subject pronoun in imperative sentences, as usually occurs in English (see below).
 Details of the syntax of imperative sentences in certain other languages, and of differences between affirmative and negative imperatives, can be found in some of the other specific language sections below.

+In writing, imperative phrases and sentences may terminate in an exclamation mark (!).

 Usage

 Imperatives are used principally for ordering, requesting or advising the listener to do (or not to do) something: "Put down the gun!", "Pass me the sauce", "Don't go too near the tiger."
 They are also often used for giving instructions as to how to perform a task: "Install the file, then restart your computer".
 They can sometimes be seen on signs giving orders or warnings "Stop", "Give way", "Do not enter".

 The use of the imperative mood may be seen as impolite, inappropriate or even offensive in certain circumstances.
 In polite speech, orders or requests are often phrased instead as questions or statements, rather than as imperatives: